jonchang/tact/docs/troubleshooting.md

 ## Tree is not ultrametric

+TACT requires ultrametric trees because it uses time-based calculations to place unsampled species.

-TACT tests for the ultrametricity of your phylogeny prior to doing any work on it.
-If it falls outside a certain precision threshold (by default, 1e-6, or roughly six digits after the decimal point), it'll refuse to run.
-This is mostly intended as a smoke test to ensure that you haven't accidentally passed a phylogram or extinct-tip phylogeny to TACT.
+TACT tests for ultrametricity before running.
+If your tree falls outside a certain precision threshold (by default, 1e-6, or roughly six digits after the decimal point), TACT will refuse to run.
+This is mostly intended as a safety check to ensure that you haven't accidentally passed a [phylogram](https://en.wikipedia.org/wiki/Phylogram) (a tree with branch lengths in units of change, not time) or a phylogeny with extinct tips to TACT.

-Otherwise, if the tree is mostly ultrametric, it'll just tweak the ages a bit to make sure everything lines up.
-This won't really affect your results, and I go into more exhaustive detail in my [blog post on this subject](https://jonathanchang.org/blog/three-ways-to-check-and-fix-ultrametric-phylogenies/).
+If your tree is mostly ultrametric but has minor rounding errors, TACT will automatically adjust the ages slightly to make everything line up.
+This won't really affect your results.
+For more details on checking and fixing ultrametric trees, see this [blog post](https://jonathanchang.org/blog/three-ways-to-check-and-fix-ultrametric-phylogenies/).

 ## Backbone tree is not binary

+TACT requires binary trees as input.

-This sometimes occurs when you have a basal trifurcation in the phylogeny, representing an unrooted tree.
-You'll need to resolve the root of the phylogeny somehow to root the tree.
-TACT will generally assume that a basal trifurcation represents a rooted tree, but this doesn't always happen.
+This error sometimes occurs when you have a basal trifurcation (three branches at the root) in your phylogeny, which often represents an unrooted tree.
+You'll need to root your tree before using it with TACT.
+TACT will generally assume that a basal trifurcation represents a rooted tree, but this doesn't always work correctly, so it's better to root your tree explicitly using an outgroup or other method before running TACT.